-Terms and Reappointment
+3.4 Terms and Reappointment

 The initial term of Committee members will not exceed three years.
-Members are eligible for reappointment for a further term of up to three years with a maximum tenure of six years.
+Committee Members are eligible for reappointment by the Board for further three-year terms with no maximum number of total years.

 Where a Committee member is also a member of the Board their membership of the Committee ceases when they cease to be a member of the Board.